Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 • Category B - drugs that have been used a lot during pregnancy and do not appear to cause major birth defects or other problems.
 This includes drugs such as some antibiotics, acetaminophen (Tylenol), aspartame (artificial sweetener), famotidine (Pepcid), prednisone (cortisone), insulin (for diabetes), and ibuprofin (Advil, Motrin) before the third trimester.
 Pregnant women should not take ibuprofen during the last three months of pregnancy.

 • Category C - drugs that are more likely to cause problems for the mother or fetus.
-Also includes drugs for which safety studies have not been finished.
-The majority of these drugs do not have safety studies in progress.
-These drugs often come with a warning that they should be used only if the benefits of taking them outweigh the risks.
-This is something a woman would need to carefully discuss with her doctor.
 These drugs include prochlorperzaine (Compazine), Sudafed, fluconazole (Diflucan), and ciprofloxacin (Cipro).
 Some antidepressants are also included in this group.

 • Category D - drugs that have clear health risks for the fetus and include alcohol, lithium (used to treat manic depression), phenytoin (Dilantin), and most chemotherapy drugs to treat cancer.
 In some cases, chemotherapy drugs are given during pregnancy.

 • Category X - drugs that have been shown to cause birth defects and should never be taken during pregnancy.
-This includes drugs to treat skin conditions like cystic acne (Accutane) and psoriasis (Tegison or Soriatane); a sedative (thalidomide); and a drug to prevent miscarriage used up until 1971 in the U.S. and 1983 in Europe (diethylstilbestrol or DES).
+This includes drugs to treat skin conditions like cystic acne (Accutane) and psoriasis (Tegison or Soriatane); a sedative (thalidomide); and diethylstilbestrol or DES).

 For additional information please visit the links Drugs and Pregnancy, as well as Pregnancy Risks and Pregnancy and Smoking.
 Also please visit the websites: